 16. Is the Strōma procedure currently available to the general public?

 The Strōma procedure is not currently available to the general public.
 We have completed two generations of laser devices and a series of human studies to confirm the safety and efficacy of the procedure.
 Our next step will be to treat about 120 patients in multiple countries and follow them for a predetermined length of time.
 At that point, we should be ready to release our procedure commercially.
 We will not release the procedure, however, unless and until the governing regulatory bodies and we are satisfied with the safety and efficacy of the procedure.

 Due to the relative cost and complexity of releasing a cosmetic medical device in the United States, we expect to release the procedure outside the United States before releasing it in the United States.
 Although we plan generally to release the procedure in all non-U.S. territories around the same time, the specific order of release may still depend upon the market demand and regulatory environment in each territory.

-We currently expect to have more answers about release for the procedure commercially outside the United States sometime in late 2015, stressing, however, that there are still many conditions to release that are beyond our control.
+We currently expect to have more answers about release for the procedure commercially outside the United States sometime around later 2015, stressing, however, that there are still many conditions to release that are beyond our control.
 As we get closer to a release date, we will be providing periodic progress reports to those who sign up for updates through Strōma Updates.

 Please be patient.
 We appreciate the public’s eagerness for our procedure, but we also need to take all the necessary steps to be sure that our procedure is safe, that proper quality control protocols are observed, and that all regulatory approvals have been obtained.
 Releasing a safe and effective medical device takes time.